tangowithcode/tango_with_django_2/manuscript/chapter10-cookies.md

 I> ### Cookies in the EU
 I> In 2011, the European Union (EU) introduced an EU-wide *'cookie law'*, where all hosted sites within the EU should present a cookie warning message when a user visits the site for the first time.
 The [figure above](#fig-ch10-bbcnews) demonstrates such a warning on the BBC News website.
 You can read about [the law here](https://ico.org.uk/for-organisations/guide-to-pecr/cookies-and-similar-technologies/).
 I>
-I> If you are developing a site, you'll need to be aware of this law, and other laws especially regarding accessibility.
+I> If you are developing a site, you'll need to be aware of this law, and other laws especially regarding accessibility and more recently explainability.

 ## Sessions and the Stateless Protocol
 All correspondence between Web browsers (clients) and servers is achieved through the [HTTP protocol](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 As previously mentioned, HTTP is a [stateless protocol](http://en.wikipedia.org/wiki/Stateless_protocol).
 This means that a client computer running a Web browser must establish a new network connection (a [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) connection) to the server each time a resource is requested (HTTP `GET`) or sent (HTTP `POST`) [^1].